-We meet the animal rights pioneer who took her own conviction – that animals are not ours to eat, wear, experiment on, use for our entertainment or abuse in any other way - and turned it into an international movement.
+We meet the animal rights pioneer who's dedicated her life to demonstrating that animals are not ours to eat, wear, experiment on, use for our entertainment or abuse in any other way.

-Ingrid Newkirk is explaining to us the thinking behind the large torture device currently sitting in her office.
-Born in England, raised in India and now residing in the US, the PETA founder's polite, mid-atlantic accent has a tendency to belie the often shocking nature of her activism, one that was will see her strapped to said prop in protest of the Ministry of Defence's tests on animals later that day.
+Ingrid Newkirk is explaining to me the thinking behind the large torture device currently sitting in her office.
+Born in England, raised in India, and now residing in the US, the PETA founder's polite, Mid-Atlantic accent has a tendency to belie the often shocking nature of her activism, one that will see her strapped to said prop in protest of the Ministry of Defense's tests on animals later that day.
 She's so casual about it, in fact, she may as well be discussing the vegan macarons her assistant has brought for us (a present from a vegan baker in Stoke Newington).

 Of course, this isn't casual for Newkirk at all.
-Since co-founding PETA (People for the Ethical Treatment of Animals) along with Alex Pacheco in 1980, the campaigner has dedicated her entire life to issues of animal rights, from promoting vegan lifestyles and ending animal testing, to her work in raising awareness of the fur trade within fashion, most notably through the iconic "I'd Rather Go Naked Than Wear Fur" campaign, beginning in the early 1990s with supermodels Emma Sjoberg, Tatjana Patitz, Heather Stewart Whyte, Fabienne Terwinghe and Naomi Campbell.
-Often controversial, always thought-provoking, Newkirk visited the UK last week for a new talk, Unstoppable, which aims to enhance our perspective on our relationship with other animals.
+Since co-founding People for the Ethical Treatment of Animals along with Alex Pacheco in 1980, the campaigner has dedicated her entire life to issues of animal rights — from promoting vegan lifestyles and fighting to end animal testing, to her work in raising awareness of the fur trade within fashion, most notably through the iconic "I'd Rather Go Naked Than Wear Fur" campaign, beginning in the early 1990s with supermodels Emma Sjoberg, Tatjana Patitz, Heather Stewart Whyte, Fabienne Terwinghe and Naomi Campbell.
+Often controversial, always thought-provoking, Newkirk visited the UK last week for a new talk, Unstoppable, which aims to enhance our perspective on our relationships with other animals.
 We met in PETA's bright and airy London office to discuss what drives her, as well what she believes to be the biggest issue facing fashion today.

 When I started, it was very much about just being as kind as you could within the context of using animals.
 I never questioned that you ate them or that you wore them, but I thought that you shouldn't be sadistic or miserable to them.
 You should be considerate.
-I always say I'm a slow learner, and so it evolved a bit; from just protect them in the context of using them to "why the hell are we using them at all?".
+I always say I'm a slow learner, and so it evolved a bit — from just protect them in the context of using them to [asking] "why the hell are we using them at all?"

-And to reach a point where more and more people think "what the hell are we all doing?" is it necessary to approach things in that gradual way?
+To reach a point where more and more people are thinking "what the hell are we all doing?" is it necessary to approach things in that gradual way?

 What about yourself, pre-internet?
 What was the moment you became really switched onto the suffering of animals?

-But presumably at this young age you didn't realise that you would dedicate your life to animal welfare?
+But presumably at this young age you didn't realize that you would dedicate your life to animal welfare?

-And just thinking back to then, when you returned to England, that concept of animal rights was near to non-existent, wasn't it?
+Thinking back to then, when you returned to England, that concept of animal rights was nearly non-existent, wasn't it?

 Yeah.
 It's funny because England has always been thought of as a nation of animal lovers.
 But that was like my father and mother.
 They would be outraged if someone kicked a dog or starved a horse.
 They'd be outraged!
 But we ate them, we wore them.
-One of my favourite hats was from a wild cat in Cashmere and I loved that hat.
+One of my favorite hats was from a wild cat in Cashmere and I loved that hat.
 It just didn't occur to me.
-Nobody was there, the way that animal rights is there today, to connect the dots.
+Nobody was there — the way that animal rights is there today — to connect the dots.
 There was no awareness.
 And now you can't miss it.
 Unless you've lived in a cave and not had access to the internet, you can't say you're ignorant anymore.

 What's the most pressing issue facing fashion today?

 It's a country.
 China.
 Everything imaginable is coming in from China.
 There isn't one animal protection law.
 Not one.
-And of course we've been to the markets and we've video taped foxes, racoon dog, Angora farms… We've been to so many of them in China and I really respect Inditex, which owns Zara and all these other companies, because we were able to show them what we'd found with Angora rabbits, the live plucking of the rabbits.
+And of course we've been to the markets and we've video taped foxes, racoon dog, Angora farms… we've been to so many of them in China.
+I really respect Inditex, which owns Zara and all these other companies, because we were able to show them what we'd found with Angora rabbits, the live plucking of the rabbits.
 They're tied down and then people just come along and pull out their hair.
 And they scream.
 Now these are pray animals, pray animals try not to scream.
 They have to be in wretched pain because that will attract other predators, so they're mute.
-And Inditex, to it's absolute credit, agreed to our demand to go with their monitoring, auditing team, to China.
-And when we showed them them that their farms were every bit as wretched and cruel as all the rest of the places, they not only stopped selling it and made a commitment to not sell it again, they took the the million pounds worth of Angora on their shelves and racks sent it to Syrian and Irani refugee children.
-And you know, that's an ethical company!
+And Inditex, to its absolute credit, agreed to our demand to go with their monitoring and auditing team to China.
+When we showed them them that their farms were every bit as wretched and cruel as all the rest of the places, they not only stopped selling it and made a commitment to not sell it again, they took the the million pounds worth of Angora on their shelves and sent it to Syrian and Iranian refugee children.
+That's an ethical company!